yuvisdev/swiggy-clone/notes.md

 - useEffect(()=>{

-}, [stateVaribale]) -> this will be called only when that particular componnet state changes
+}, [stateVaribale]) -> this will be called only when that particular componenet state changes

 ## WHY react is so fast??